kumarsaurabh20/meantools_docs/docs/tutorial.rst

 This step combines metabolome and transcriptome data with information from RR and MetaNetX.
 Essentially, it filters mass transitions linked to RR reactions based on the mass signatures present in the metabolome.
 For example, if there are no metabolites with a mass of 1000 in the metabolome, then the script will exclude reactions that involve masses of 1000.

-``pathMassTransitions_mod.py -c Jeon_tomato/test_data/test_merged_cluster_filtered.csv -t test_db/format_database/MassTransitions.csv -dn test.sqlite -tn transitions_test -ct bacterial -mt test_metabolites -p pfam_RR_annotation_file.csv -a Jeon_tomato/Bacterial/bacterial.tomato.pfams.sol.csv -s loose -cc 0.1 -cpc 1 -v``
+``pathMassTransitions.py -c test_merged_cluster_filtered.csv -t test_db/format_database/MassTransitions.csv -dn test.sqlite -tn transitions_test -ct bacterial -mt test_metabolites -p Combined_small_middle_big_datasets.csv -a data/test_data/pfams.csv -s strict -cc 0.1 -cpc 1 -v``

 .. image:: images/pathtransitions.png